pR0Ps/website/pelican/content/blog/remove-app-from-cmd-tab-switcher.md

 ---
-title: Remove an application from the cmd-tab switcher on OSX
+title: Remove an application from the cmd-tab switcher on macOS
 date: 2015-01-22 23:30
 author: Carey Metcalfe
 tags:
   - application
-  - mac osx
+  - macOS
 ---

 At work, I use [iTerm2][] as my main terminal emulator.
 For quick access, I have